sigmaco/milesss-v9.3b/README.md

 - **Preservationists, modders, and archivists** who contributed to reverse engineering, documentation cleanup, and contextual metadata.
 - The broader **retro game development and modding community** for keeping classic titles alive.

-## Licensing
+## License

 This release is provided **for educational, preservation, and modding purposes only**, RAD Game Tools reserve to itself any licensing, including, but not restricted to, commercial use.
-Please read [`LICENSE.md`](LICENSE.md) for details.

-It is intended to be used as repository to softwares already distributed with Miles.
-If you're unsure about permitted uses, contact the maintainers.
+It is intended for software preservationist to be used as repository to softwares already distributed with Miles.
+It is here now because Miles is retired as a commercial product, so we are not in conflict with the commercial interests of RAD Game Tools.

+RAD Game Tools reserves exclusively to itself any possibility of relicensing or sublicensing, which actually is not commercial in anyway.
+This project is published internally under administrative act by SIGMA Technology Group.

+Miles Sound System is (c) 1991-2012 RAD Game Tools.
+Additional contracted effort for maintenance is (c) 2011-2023 SIGMA FEDERATION.
+All rights reserved; to their respective elaborators and collaborators.

+Administrative contact: archivo@sigmaco.org.

+Technical contact: tech@sigmaco.org.

+Legal contact: legal@sigmaco.org.